tsnellgrove/dark_castle3/doc/to_do.md

 		- Generalize creature-has-item vs. creature-does-not-have-item Conditions (single primative)
 		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
 		- each 'primitive' cond only tests for *one* thing (but state of that thing is an attribute to be matched)
+		- IDEA: debug_describe and debug_show_mach commands
+			- IDEA: to dep obj names short, just use abreviations <mach_name>_r1_m1
+			- IDEA: to understant what mod-mach does, have attribute that explains each module
+			- IDEA: also explains each result and condition
+			- IDEA: then have debug-only command that describes mod-mach based on that attribute
+			- IDEA: would also presumably need debug_show_mach command

 	- TBD: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?